Panorama Hills, Calgary

-Panorama Hills is a suburban residential neighbourhood in the northwest quadrant of Calgary, Alberta.
-Located at the northern edge of the city, north of Country Hills boulevard.

-The neighbourhood Coventry Hills is directly east.
+Panorama Hills is a suburban residential neighbourhood in the northwest quadrant of Calgary, Alberta, Canada.
+It is located on the northern edge of the city, bounded by Country Hills Boulevard to the south, Harvest Hills Boulevard to the east, and Stoney Trail (Highway 201) to the north and west.
+The neighbourhood of Coventry Hills is directly to the east, across Harvest Hills Boulevard.

-The community was established in 1994, built by Ultima Development Corporation on land purchased from members of the Country Hills Golf Course.
+Panorama Hills was established in 1994, built by Ultima Development Corporation on land purchased from members of the Country Hills Golf Course.
 It is represented in the Calgary City Council by the Ward 3 councillor.

 The historical sites Reverend George McDougall Cairn and the John A. Lewis Rock Quarry are located within the neighbourhood, and it borders the Country Hills golf course to the southwest.